FTMahringer/SceneManager/README.md

 It has one problem.
 The scene doesnt get centered on the screen.
 It gets the center location from the previous scene.
 And if that was smaller, then it gets offset.

+The CustomAlerts, are rather intutive and don't really need an explanation.

 In the Scenes class, each scene is managed like this:
 ```java